-A subdivision survey also know as subdivision platting is the process of splitting a tract of land into smaller parcels.
-The subdivision survey is completed when an owner desires to split a parcel of land into two or more parcels.
-The level of detail required will be determined by the governing jurisdiction.
-When a lot is divided it is imperative that the newly formed lots both meet zoning and setback requirements.
-The new lots will both need to meet the minimum requirements for road frontage and square footage for their particular zoning district or the plan will be rejected.
+When a lot is divided, it is imperative that the newly formed lots meet both zoning and setback requirements.
+In other words, the new lots will both need to meet the minimum requirements for road frontage and square footage for their particular zoning district.
+Otherwise, the plan will be rejected.

 What’s included in a subdivision survey?

 A subdivision survey is a detailed analysis of the exterior boundaries of the land parcel you plan to divide.
 A subdivision survey is then followed by a topographic survey along with subdivision design and layout of the interior of the tract.